biothomme/Isoprene/docs/reporting/01_meetings_documentation.md

 1) Paper insights
     - Flux sites can be "multiplied" using ML
-    - Model intercomparisons can be used to constrain uncertainty of hardly describiable processes
+    - Model intercomparisons can be used to constrain uncertainty of hardly describable processes
     - Neural operators are successful emulators of geospatial dynamics
 2) RCP scenarios
     - policy relevant emission and land use change simulations